ut-issl/s2e-documents/Specifications/Component/Abstract/Spec_ComponentBase.md

 ## 1. Overview
 1. Functions
-    - The `ComponentBase` class is an abstract class to handle the power and time of components.
+    - The `ComponentBase` class is an abstract class to handle the electrical power and the update timing of components.
     -  This class has two virtual functions: `MainRoutine` and `FastUpdate`.
-Both are called periodically, but you can change the calling period between the two functions.
+Both are called periodically.
+Users can select the functions according to the required calling period.
         + The `MainRoutine` function is the components' main function.
 Most of the processing is handled in this function.
         + The `FastUpdate` function handles the processes that need to be computed in a particularly fast cycle.
-So, you will use this function only when high-frequency disturbances need to be calculated (e.g. RW jitter).
+So, you will use this function only when high-frequency disturbances need to be calculated (e.g., RW jitter).

 2. Related Files
     - Main file: `ComponentBase.h`, `ComponentBase.cpp`